 At about 15.8 kilometers into the day on the Vía de la Plata from Montamarta to Granja de Moreruela you drop down to an arroyo and cross it on a concrete bridge, and climb back out on the other side.

 At approx. 16 kilometers, turn right and follow the waymark, avoiding the hill straight ahead.
 Along this gravel lane you can see the white tower of Riego del Camino ahead.
-My google map said a café was about 1.0 kilometer away and the albergue a bit farther to the east at this point.
+My google map said a café was about 1.0 kilometers away and the albergue a bit farther to the east at this point.

 It is at this intersection, with the prominent deciduous tree (see photo above), at about 16.4 kilometers that the pilgrimage traveler can make another choice for the day.
 If you go straight, you will head into Riego del Camino.
-If you go left, you can avoid town, and take a shortcut, by about 1/3 kilometer, if you don't need any services at this point on the Vía de la Plata from Montamarta to Granja de Moreruela.
+If you go left, you can avoid town, and take a shortcut, by about 1/3 kilometer, if you do not need any services at this point on the Vía de la Plata from Montamarta to Granja de Moreruela.

 Farther along, as you walk into town, there is a soccer field and a park on your right, just before you reach the N-630. where you will turn left.
 At this intersection, if you wanted to go to the Albergue Riego del Camino, you would continue straight on this street, the Calle de las Eras, shown below.
 There is an "A" and an "M" painted on the pole in yellow.
 Not sure what the "M" means.
-This is the same direction to go if you were hoping to stay at the Casa Camino Riego, a casa rural.
+This is the same direction to go if you were hoping to stay at the Casa Camino Riego, a rural casa.

 We turned to the left and onto the N-630, shown below, looking for a café.

 At about 17 kilometers, not very far into this small town, we finally came to the Bar Pepe, which is now permanently closed.
 There were no café tables outside, and no real indications that it was open, except for the door that opened it when we pulled it!